MicrosoftDocs/learn/learn-pr/azure/route-and-process-data-logic-apps/includes/5-execute-an-action.md

 When you use an action to connect from your workflow to an external service or system, you typically provide connection and authorization information.
 This information might include a username, a password, a connection string, or an account key.
 The details differ and vary for each service or system.

-For example, to create a connection to Cognitive Services, you provide the **Site URL** so that your workflow knows where to send the request.
+For example, to create a connection to Azure Cognitive Services, you provide the **Site URL** so that your workflow knows where to send the request.
 You provide your **Account Key** to authorize your access to the service.
-You can get both values from your Cognitive Services account.
-Typically, you'll copy these values into connection information box when you add the **Detect sentiment** action to your workflow.
+You can get both values from your Azure Cognitive Services account.
+Typically, you'll copy these values into connection information box when you add the **Sentiment** action to your workflow.

 This action type helps your workflow send data for processing or pull data into your workflow.
 But how do you actually work with that data inside your workflow?
 The next action type helps with this task.